Skip to main content

 (c) Successfully perform a return demonstration of proficiency.

 (d) Complete the closed book final written examination for the training program with a score of at least eighty per cent.
-Developmental disabilities personnel scoring less than eighty per cent on the final written examination shall retake the training program in its entirety to be eligible to retake the final written examination.
-The final written examination developed and maintained by the department shall be the only final written examination used.
+Developmental disabilities personnel scoring less than eighty per cent on the final written examination will retake the training program in its entirety to be eligible to retake the final written examination.
+The final written examination developed and maintained by the department will be the only final written examination used.

 (e) Complete and submit to the registered nurse trainer the evaluation of the training program.

-(E) Maintenance of developmental disabilities personnel certification
+(F) Maintenance of developmental disabilities personnel certification

-(a) To maintain certification in health-related activities and prescribed medication administration, developmental disabilities personnel shall annually complete at least two hours of continuing education that relates to the information taught in the health-related activities and prescribed medication administration training program (as determined by the registered nurse trainer) and perform a successful return demonstration of skills.
+(a) To maintain certification in health-related activities and prescribed medication administration, developmental disabilities personnel will annually complete at least two hours of continuing education that relates to the information taught in the health-related activities and prescribed medication administration training program (as determined by the registered nurse trainer) and perform a successful return demonstration of skills.

 (a) Perform health-related activities;